Chapter 11.5 – Port-City Relationships

 2. Port-City Interactions: Divergence

-Early civilizations settled in proximity to commercial crossroads and trading places.
-At that time, there was a distinctive correlation between the existence/success of a port and the development of the urban area.
 Economic changes in the twentieth century culminated in the reorganization of port activities and their land utilization.
-Given the increasing tension between the expanding city and the expanding port, some activities were relocated downstream through processes of port migration, initiating the abandonment or diminution of land use intensity of waterfronts in cities.
+Given the increasing tension between the expanding city and the expanding port, some activities were relocated downstream through processes of port migration, leading to the abandonment or diminution of land-use intensity along waterfronts in cities.
 Ancient port areas were abandoned, and the link between city and port decayed.
-Ports usually did not pay much attention to activities concerning reclaiming neglected areas, but left them to deteriorate or rented them to industries from sectors unrelated to the main domain of port business.
+Ports usually paid little attention to reclaiming neglected areas, leaving them to deteriorate, or renting them to industries from sectors unrelated to the main domain of port business.

 Many cities worldwide have built an intricate relationship with their port since they owe their origin to their port site.
 Conventionally, the economic dynamism of cities was linked to their port, which was a source of employment and commercial interactions with the global market.
 The waterfront still occupies valuable space in proximity to urban activities, which can be a source of dynamism, but also conflict.
 Land and water use along the waterfront, which is a valuable interface zone, requires cooperation between the port and the city so that social and environmental externalities are mitigated.
 This has resulted in a complex typology between port and city size and the associated asymmetrical relations.